swdevlin/mongoose-index-builder/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to indexing more books, feel free to fork this repository, add the new data, and submit a pull request.

+### Building Source Files

+For any of the main sophonts, ships, weapons, robots, and vehicles should be included in both the main category and the category for the sophont.

+Rules for creating Travellers for sophonts are nested under the Travellers group.

 ### Steps to Contribute: